 - Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
 Even for a short period of time, entry by a person can create additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid being on carpet if at all possible.
+- Carpets: Avoid being on carpet if possible.
 Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!